Last updated

 By default, 1Password logs do not contain human readable values for objects such as vaults and login credentials.
 Instead, each object is referenced by a Universally Unique Identifier (UUID).
-You can use a Lookup Table in Panther to translate the UUIDs to friendly names.
+You can use a in Panther to translate the UUIDs to friendly names.
 We recommend using Command Line Interface (CLI), but it is also possible to use the API.

 In the following example, we extracted a list of 1Password items and their associated UUIDs via CLI, then created a Lookup Table to translate the UUIDs into their human-readable friendly names.